-Measures Criteria or Template Data source and method of analysis Who has review and decision-making responsibility?
+Measures Criteria or Template Data source and method of analysis Who has review and decision- making responsibility?
 Does it measure Goal 1?
 Does it measure Goal 2?
 Does it measure Goal 3?
-Professional AND community service activities that students participate in (maintain ongoing list of exemplars) F2 The Public Health Student Association maintains records of activities offered to students.
+Professional AND community service activities that students participate in (maintain ongoing list of exemplars) F2 The student associations maintain records of activities offered to students.
 These data are reviewed during the annual budget process.
-Additional records are collected by other organizations such as the Office of Applied Public Health (UHP), the Nashman Center for Civic Engagement and Public Service and GW Center of Excellence in Maternal and Child Health.
+Additional records are collected by other organizations such as the Office of Applied Public Health (UHP) and the Nashman Center for Civic Engagement and Public Service.
 These data are reviewed by their departments annually during the annual report stage.
-Office of Applied Public Health Nashman Center for Civic Engagement and Public Service GW Center of Excellence in Maternal and Child Health Public Health Student Association X Current educational and professional development needs of self-defined communities of public health workers (individuals not currently enrolled in unit's degree programs) F3 The Fitzhugh Mullan Institute for Health Workforce Equity collects these data through a combination of feedback from participants and experts.
+GWSPH Practice Committee Nashman Center for Civic Engagement and Public Service Public Health Student Association MHA Student Association TEAM Milken Undergraduate Curriculum Committee X Current educational and professional development needs of self-defined communities of public health workers (individuals not currently enrolled in unit's degree programs) F3 The Fitzhugh Mullan Institute for Health Workforce Equity collects these data through a combination of feedback from participants and experts.
 Data are reviewed annually during the annual report stage.
-Additional stakeholder feedback is obtained during Dean's Council meetings (minutes).
+Additional stakeholder feedback is obtained during Dean's Council meetings.
 Data are forwarded as needed to Fitzhugh Mullan Institute.
 Fitzhugh Mullan Institute for Health Workforce Equity X

-Measures Criteria or Template Data source and method of analysis Who has review and decision-making responsibility?
+Measures Criteria or Templa te Data source and method of analysis Who has review and decision- making responsibility?
 Does it measure Goal 1?
 Does it measure Goal 2?
 Does it measure Goal 3?
-Continuing education events presented for the external community, with number of non-student, non-faculty attendees per event (maintain ongoing list) F3-1 The Fitzhugh Mullan Institute for Health Workforce Equity maintains records of their events and updates their website periodically.
+Continuing education events presented for the external community, with number of nonstudent, nonfaculty attendees per event (maintain ongoing list) F3-1 The Fitzhugh Mullan Institute for Health Workforce Equity maintains records of their events and updates their website periodically.
 This information is reviewed annually during the annual report stage.
 Likewise, the Office of Research Excellence maintains a record of research webinars hosted since 2020, including attendee numbers.
-This information is reviewed annually during the budget approval process and reported out at Executive Council and at Faculty/Staff Assemblies.
-Fitzhugh Mullan Institute for Health Workforce Equity Office of Research Excellence X
+This information is reviewed annually during the budget approval process and reported out at Executive Council and at All Faculty and Staff Assemblies.
+Fitzhugh Mullan Institute for Health Workforce Equity GWSPH Research Committee Office of Research Excellence Executive Committee All Faculty Assembly All Staff Assembly Х